ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 # Background

-JWP defines a container binding together a protected header, one or more payloads, and a cryptographic proof.
+JWP defines a container binding together a Header, one or more payloads, and a cryptographic proof.
 It does not define any details about the interactions between an application and the cryptographic libraries that implement proof-supporting algorithms.